Casa Galilei –

 The apartment (formerly the monastery’s guest quarters) has recently been fully restored, using hand-fired terracotta tiles and chestnut beams that would have been familiar to its original residents.

-Despite its antiquity, the apartment is now comfortably equipped with and everything the present-day traveller could desire including central heating, washing machine, drier, dishwasher, wi-fi and Sky TV.
+Despite its antiquity, the apartment is now comfortably equipped with everything the present-day traveller could desire including central heating, washing machine, drier, dishwasher, wi-fi and Sky TV.

 Casa Galilei’s accommodation includes: